yochaigal/cairn/resources/frequently-asked-questions.md

 - Damage should happen as a consequence of failing a **save**.
 Do not make players **save** after-the-fact.
 - Fictional injuries are just as powerful as direct mechanical damage. **DEX** loss will have an impact on a character's reflexes and speed, but a broken leg may prevent a character from being able to move at all!

-## How can the fiction negate a mechanic?
+## Can the fiction negate mechanics?

 <details markdown="block">
   <summary>